padok-team/Padok-Stack/README.md

-# BAM stack in the cloud
+# BAM stack in the GCP cloud

 This project is about making **BAM stack** functional and easy to deploy in the cloud.